e4u8/adc_2channels_DMA/README.md

-# adc_2channels_DMA — branch: v2.1-interleaved_RMS
+# adc_2channels_DMA — branch: v2.1-interleaved_RMS_P_S_Q_PF

 Dual-channel ADC acquisition firmware for the **Dialog Semiconductor DA14706** (DA1470x family).
-Measures current (CH0, P0.5) and voltage (CH1, P0.6) back-to-back in a tight interleaved loop, computes **AC RMS for both channels** using a numerically stable two-pass algorithm, and outputs calibrated Vrms / Irms values as scaled integers over UART.
+Measures current (CH0, P0.5) and voltage (CH1, P0.6) back-to-back in a tight interleaved loop, computes **AC RMS, active power, apparent power, reactive power, and power factor** using numerically stable algorithms, and outputs all quantities as scaled integers over UART.
 Precise timing diagnostics are provided via the ARM DWT cycle counter.

-This branch adds RMS computation on top of the stable interleaved acquisition foundation from `v2.1-interleaved` and is the direct predecessor to power calculations (P, S, Q, PF).
+This branch extends `v2.1-interleaved_RMS` (stable Vrms/Irms) with a complete power measurement
+pipeline: P, S, Q, and PF.
+It is the direct predecessor to ZCD and skew compensation.

 ---